“What’re you talking about? What island casing?” Kiko demanded, but Lone just smiled.

-Tammy didn’t answer right away, “The island will sink in less than 10 minutes.
-I was shown the data that proved it would.”
+Tammy didn’t answer right away, “The Island will sink in less than five minutes.
+I was shown the data that indicates it will.”

 A hologram of Cashel lit up on one of the panels.
 It showed him working frantically on a large gear that looked like it was recently on fire.

 Rei was the first to speak, “Cashel get out of there!”

 Then Kiko, “I’m coming to help you-”

 “No!” he commanded.
 “I can fix this.
 I’m staying, and you’re staying right there.”